 Answer.
 Secretary Rice has met collectively with her Gulf Cooperation Council counterparts three times since the fall: In September, at the United Nations General Assembly; in November in Bahrain; and in February in the United Arab Emirates.
 In addition, our Ambassadors and Embassy staffs enjoy excellent access to officials at all levels through the governments of the region, and senior officials frequently travel to the region to consult with their counterparts.
 We have almost 10 formal consultative mechanisms with the governments of the gulf that ensure that we share our views regularly, and not just when we seek their assistance.
 They cover topics from economics and trade to counterterrorism to a broad range of strategic discussions.
-The United States-Saudi Arabia Strategic Dialogue, for example, was inaugurated last November and comprises Working Groups on Counterterrorism, Human Development and Exchanges, Military Affairs, Energy, Consular Affairs, and Economic and Financial Affairs.
+The United States-Saudi Arabia Strategic Dialogue, for example, was inaugurated last November and Exchanges, Military Affairs, Energy, Consular Affairs, and Economic and Financial Affairs.